Home About Us Events Accommodations Scrapbook Contact Us

 Ayres graduated cum laude from Davidson College in Davidson, North Carolina, with a major in political science.
 He received an M.A. and Ph.D. in political science from the University of North Carolina at Chapel Hill.

 He is an active private pilot, flying his Beechcraft Baron throughout the southeast, and he is a member of the Aircraft Owners and Pilots Association.
-He is married to Rebecca I. Ayres, M.D., a pediatric radiologist.
-They have one eleven-year-old daughter, Catherine.
+He is married to Rebecca I. Ayres, M.D., a pediatric radiologist and they have a daughter, Catherine.

 Ann C. Dorsey has been in the corporate communications and external affairs consulting business since 1991.

-She has served as Director of Corporate Communications for Luster National and MetLife’s Institutional Disability Division.
-She also served as Director of Government Relations and External Affairs for Beaulieu Group, LLC.
+She served as Director of Corporate Communications for Luster National and Director of Communication for MetLifeís Institutional Disability Division.
+She also served as Director of Government Relations and External Affairs for Beaulieu Group, LLC from 1995 to 2002.
+She was active in local, state and national politics from 1994 to 2005.

-Dorsey is a founding member of Awakening, a former member of the Board of Governors of the Georgia Public Policy Foundation and a former member of the Georgia Public Telecommunications Commission.
+Dorsey is a founding board member of Awakening Inc.,, a former member of the Board of Governors of the Georgia Public Policy Foundation and a former member of the Georgia Public Telecommunications Commission.

 Ann is a resident of Atlanta, Georgia.

-R. Todd Gardenhire is a Senior Vice President - Wealth Management with Smith Barney, Inc. in Chattanooga, Tennessee and has been in the investment and financial consulting business since 1976.
+R. Todd Gardenhire is a Senior Vice President - Wealth Management with Morgan Stanley Smith Barney in Chattanooga, Tennessee and has been in the investment and financial consulting business since 1976.

-Gardenhire was recently appointed by President Bush to Chair the Pension Benefit Guarantee Corporation's Advisory Council until February, 2010.
+Gardenhire was recently appointed by President Bush to Chair the Pension Benefit Guarantee Corporation's Advisory Committee until February, 2010.
 He was appointed for a full three year term representing the Employer.
-He is one of only two persons to serve on both the Department of Labor’s ERISA Advisory Council and the PBGC's Advisory Council and the only person to Chair both.
+He is one of only three persons to serve on both the Department of Laborís ERISA Advisory Council and the PBGC's Advisory Committee and the only person to chair both.

 Todd has three children and he lives in Chattanooga, Tennessee.